Canongate Kirkyard: 19th-century burials

-David Smythe, Lord Methven FRSE (1746–1806) law lord.
+David Smythe, Lord Methven FRSE (1746–1806) judge.

 Benjamin Bell (1749–1806) and his son Joseph Bell, (1787–1848), both surgeons, are buried in the same plot.
 Benjamin Bell was one of the few men to have declined a Baronetcy.
 He was related to Wiliam Paterson, the Scots founder of the Bank of England and was the great-grandfather of Joseph Bell, tutor to Arthur Conan Doyle, J. M. Barrie and Robert Louis Stevenson, and the inspiration for the character Sherlock Holmes.
 A small stone to the north of Bell's stone is of interest due to its unusual Greek inscription, taken from The Persians by Aeschylus and translated as "Dear the mound for it hides a loved heart."

 Prof Very Rev Alexander Brunton (1772–1854), Moderator of the General Assembly of the Church of Scotland 1823.
 Professor of Hebrew and Oriental Languages at Edinburgh University.
-His wife, the author Mary Brunton (1778-1818) lies with him.
+His wife, the author Mary Brunton (1778–1818) lies with him.

 James Clark (1732–1808) founded of the James Clark Vet School in Edinburgh.
 His monument was erected by "members of the veterinary profession in Great Britain and America 1950".

 Luke Fraser (1736–1821) was a teacher of Sir Walter Scott at the Royal High School.
 Fraser said of Scott that he was "a good Latin scholar, and very worthy man."

 The grave of John Ballantyne (1774–1821), and his brother James Ballantyne (1772–1833), publishers and friends of Sir Walter Scott, has no headstone, reflecting their poverty at the end of their lives.
 A small bronze plaque on the base of the Fettes tomb marks their final resting place.
 It is inscribed:

 The brothers were from a long-standing family of publishers in the Canongate.
 James, having moved to Edinburgh from Kelso in 1802, was the printer of the Waverley novels and these were first read in his house, prior to their printing.
 John, though partly to blame for Scott's loss of his fortune in the midst of his career, was a very dear friend to Scott, who is said to have openly wept at his funeral and whispered the above words on the plaque to John Gibson Lockhart.
 Scott had nicknames for both men: John was "Rigdumfunnidos"; James was "Aldiboronti-phoscophornio".

 Dugald Stewart (1753–1828) was Professor of Moral Philosophy at Edinburgh University from 1785 until 1820.
 The son of Matthew Stewart, Professor of Mathematics, Dugald is principally remembered as author of Philosophy of the Human Mind (1792).
 His sealed tomb stands in the north section of the churchyard, notable as the only sealed tomb in the churchyard.
 The Dugald Stewart Monument erected to him on the south-west edge of Calton Hill is just out of sight from the tomb.